SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

-Laser Wakefield Acceleration with Laser Envelope (in 2D)
+Plasma Wakefield driven by an Electron Bunch (in 2D) with Field Initialization
 ---------------------------------------------------------------------------------------

 The goal of this tutorial is to give an introduction to the use of the the